Archive for January, 2015

 Brewpub crews hoppin’ as opening nears

-The sign is up, and officials are hopeful that Victiory at Magnolia will open on March 16.
+The sign is up, and officials are hopeful that Victory at Magnolia will open on March 16.

 Alfred “Fred” J. Cocciolone of West Grove